fengrujie0721/Funded-Projects-on-Kickstarter-Analysis-in-Excel/README.md

 ![image](https://user-images.githubusercontent.com/79819331/119153987-be09d500-ba1f-11eb-8a7f-73de245ba73f.png)

 Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per sub-category.
-Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.
+Create a stacked column pivot chart that can be filtered by country and parent-category based on the table have been created.

 ![image](https://user-images.githubusercontent.com/79819331/119154070-d24dd200-ba1f-11eb-8b0e-b07b58ed473d.png)

 The dates stored within the deadline and launched_at columns use Unix timestamps.
-Fortunately for us, there is a formula that can be used to convert these timestamps to a normal date.
+Fortunately, there is a formula that can be used to convert these timestamps to a normal date.
 Create a new column named Date Created Conversion that will use this formula to convert the data contained within launched_at into Excel's date format.
 Create a new column named Date Ended Conversion that will use this formula to convert the data contained within deadline into Excel's date format.
 Create a new sheet with a pivot table with a column of state, rows of Date Created Conversion, values based on the count of state, and filters based on parent category and Years.

 ![image](https://user-images.githubusercontent.com/79819331/119154114-dc6fd080-ba1f-11eb-9fff-b3633a4b3665.png)